 While open source has been around for decades, using open source software for mortgage data analysis is a recent trend.
-Financial institutions have traditionally been slow to adopt the latest data and technology innovations due to the strict regulatory and risk-averse nature of the industry, and open source was no exception.
+Financial institutions have traditionally been slow to adopt the latest data and technology innovations due to the strict regulatory and risk-averse nature of the industry, and open source has been no exception.
 As open source becomes more mainstream, however, many of our clients have come to us with questions regarding its viability within the mortgage industry.

-The short answer is simple: open source has a lot of potential for the financial and mortgage industries, particularly for data modeling and data analysis.
-Within our own organization, we frequently utilize open source data modeling tools for our proprietary models as well as models built for clients.
+The short answer is simple: open source has a lot of potential for the financial services and mortgage industries, particularly for data modeling and data analysis.
+Within our own organization, we frequently use open source data modeling tools for our proprietary models as well as models built for clients.
 While a degree of risk is inherent, prudent steps can be taken to mitigate them and profit from the many worthwhile benefits of open source.

 Open source has a lot of potential for the mortgage industry, particularly for data modeling & analysis @RiskSpan (Click to Tweet)